dayhang/guestbook/README.md

 ## License

-Guestbook is licensed under the MIT License.
+Guestbook is licensed under the Apache License.